 — No...
 He just doesn't get involved with anything or anyone.

-— You're saying he doesn't have sex?
+— Are you saying he doesn't have sex?

-— Hi, again.
+— Hey, again.

 — Min Jun-Ho.

-— Oh, that's probably true...
+— Ah, it's probably true…

-— So, you really don't like sex?
+— So you really don't like sex?

 His eyes blinked.